 The newest episode of Trine University’s Center for Sports Studies podcast welcomes Jim Shovlin, veteran public address announcer and host of the Talkin’ Sports show on 1380-AM The Fan in Fort Wayne.

-Three 2021 graduates from Trine University’s Doctor of Physical Therapy program have accepted residencies – two in inaugural positions established by Parkview Health, and one at The Ohio State University.
+Four 2022 graduates from Trine University’s Doctor of Physical Therapy program have accepted residencies – two in positions at Parkview Health and two at other university programs.